Charged Particles

 “In order to combine styles in a meaningful way,” Murray states, “each tradition must be respected and studied in earnest.
 One must seek to understand the essence of the music, rather than resort to simple motifs and idiomatic devices.
 It is only then that a fresh, exciting blend is able to emerge.”

-Visit his
+Visit his website!

-website!
+Visit his website!

 Jon Krosnick

 Jon's playing in Charged Particles reflects his primary influences on the drums: Peter Erskine, Dave Weckl, and Steve Gadd.
 His drumming style blends incredible technique (developed through his classical training) and a sensitivity to his fellow players with an explosive energy that propels the trio to electrifying velocities.
-The mixing of Murray's and Jason's harmonic and melodic talents with Jon's rhythmic vitality sparks many exciting moments during an evening with Charged Particles.
+The mixing of Murray's and Aaron's harmonic and melodic talents with Jon's rhythmic vitality sparks many exciting moments during an evening with Charged Particles.